 Cultural and Social Anthropology

-DACS is founded on five principles:
+The DACS curriculum is grounded in five guiding principles:

 Director